emf-creaf/MedfateCourse/README.md

 ## Usage

 The course slides are made using [Quarto](https://quarto.org/).
-This publishing system should be installed in order to modify the presentation.
+This publishing system should be installed in order to recreate and modify course slides.

 ## Course sessions